databrary/www/databrary/input/pages/resources/guide/institutions.md

 All identifiable data in the library have been shared with the explicit permission of the people depicted.

 In order to contribute and share identifiable data with Databrary, Investigators must [get approval](|filename|investigators/release/asking.md) from the people from whom the Data were collected.
-Investigators promise to provide accurate information about the participants desired [release level](|filename|investigators/release/release-levels.md).
+Investigators promise to provide accurate information about the participants' desired [release level](|filename|investigators/release/release-levels.md).
 Importantly, people whose identities might be discovered must have given informed consent in order for their data to be shared with other researchers on Databrary.

 Databrary has developed a [Release Template](|filename|../policies/release-template.mdi) that helps to clearly inform participants of the potential risks, should they agree to share their data.
 The template is one of the resources that Databrary has made available and may be adapted and added to any IRB protocol.